KeyanSong/431-2018/quizzes/README.md

 # 431 Quizzes Main Page

-This is the main page for our three Quizzes in 431, Section 1 for Fall 2018.
+This is the main page for our two Quizzes in 431, Section 1 for Fall 2018.

 All Quizzes are taken online, at home, requiring a connection to the Internet, and access to R and R Studio, and consist of a mix of multiple-choice and short answer questions.
 The tests are open book and open notes.